 Nine women from Berg &Ski and a frend were registered for the hike on the Way of St. James.
 And already the first calls came: Are we going or not going?
 An inquiry to Meteo Schweiz showed that the rain would be kept within limits.
 We're going, a little rain won't do any harm!
 We are not made of sugar.

 Departure in Schwyz: View of the Stoss with the Fronalpstock.
-In the middle of the picture the first chapel "to the painful Mother of God"
+In the middle of the picture the first chapel "to the grievous Mother of God"

 When we arrived in Schwyz on Saturday morning at the main square, the continuation point of our pilgrimage, it was raining - but only very finely.
-We simply put on our hoods and put up our umbrellas and off we went over meadows and field paths from one chapel to the next, past the convent "der Barmherzigen Schwestern vom heiligen Kreuz" in Ingenbohl to Brunnen and straight to the boat station.
+We simply put on our hoods and put up our umbrellas and off we went over meadows and field paths from one chapel to the next, past the convent "der Barmherzigen Schwestern vom heiligen Kreuz (Sisters of Mercy of the Holy Cross)" in Ingenbohl to Brunnen and straight to the boat station.

 However, the picture is from another hike along the Way of St. James in good weather.